-- Fixing a bug in producer that’s affecting consumer.
+- Fixing a bug in producer that's affecting consumer.
 An iterative approach may be needed to make the final fix.
-In a traditional approach you may need to make multiple intermediate releases for producer until the fix can be verified in consumer. composite builds shortens the time it takes to iterate and also reduces the risk of outdated snapshot dependencies on a repository.
+In a traditional approach you may need to make multiple intermediate releases for producer until the fix can be verified in consumer.
+Composite builds shortens the time it takes to iterate and also reduces the risk of outdated snapshot dependencies in a repository.

 - You may want to give monorepo a try but don't want to change commit history for now.
 You can "fake" a monorepo by composing all required builds.

 - You want to split a monorepo into multiple repositories but some projects may need to be co-located as if they were still part of the monorepo.